-Step 1.
-Intersecting the building's location with the event footprint to obtain the location's hazard intensity value.

-Step 2.
-Taking into account the hazard intensity value and the building's physical properties and using the vulnerability curve reflecting the building's characteristics to derive the corresponding damage ratio.

-Step 3.
-Applying the damage ratio to the insured value of the building, as specified in the financial module, to provide a loss amount prior applying the financial conditions to the loss amount to get the ultimate loss borne by the insurance company.
+- Step 1.
+Intersecting the building's location with the event footprint to obtain the location's hazard intensity value. - Step 2.
+Factoring in the hazard intensity value and the building's physical properties and using the vulnerability curve reflecting the building's characteristics to derive the corresponding damage ratio. - Step 3.
+Applying the damage ratio to the insured value of the building, as specified in the financial module, to provide a loss amount prior applying the financial conditions to the loss amount to get the ultimateloss borne by the insurance company.